We’re going electric!

 This isn’t our first experiment with electric buses.
 All the way back in 2002 we tried out two diesel-electric hybrids and we currently operate eight hybrids that we began to introduce in 2012.
 While those buses had some advantages, we ultimately didn’t see the performance we needed for us to roll them out system-wide.

-Thanks to a federal grant, as well as support from Portland General Electric, we’ve been able to purchase five buses.
+Our first five electric buses were purchased thanks to a federal grant as well as support from Portland General Electric.
 These buses will run on Line 62-Murray Blvd in Beaverton.

-This route — which runs from 5 a.m. to 11 p.m., covers 13 miles and climbs nearly 700 feet in elevation — will allow us to test these buses under tough, real-world conditions.
-We’ll get a sense of overall performance, how these buses handle everyday wear-and-tear and what maintenance schedules should be.
+This route — which runs from 5 a.m. to 11 p.m., covers 13 miles and climbs nearly 700 feet in elevation — allows us to test these buses under tough, real-world conditions.
+We’re getting a sense of overall performance, how these buses handle everyday wear-and-tear and what maintenance schedules should be.

 Seeing how these buses operate under real-world conditions will help us assess if these battery-electric buses are a viable and economic option for system-wide expansion.